SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

       Explicit text content for the text block.

    duration
       An optional value that specifies how often to check the file for changes.
+An implicit :mod:`as-duration` is applied to the value.

    One of ``path`` and ``text`` must be present.
 If both are present ``path`` takes precedence.
 The file contents are used if the file can be read, otherwise the value in ``text`` is used.
 If